 Add the layer to a map

 Your layer is finished.
 You'll add it to a map and share the map with a group.
-Members of that group will be able to access the map in ArcGIS Collector.
+Members of that group will be able to access the map in ArcGIS Field Maps.

 - On the ribbon, click the Overview tab.

 The layer is added to a new map with an extent centered on Berkeley.
 The layer currently has no data, so no features appear on the map.
-That's fine; later, you'll add features using ArcGIS Collector.
+That's fine; later, you'll add features using ArcGIS Field Maps.